Albania's champions/Sportsmen facing the state's indifference: We bring medals, but we receive "calls"

 Sports journalist Ervin Baku says it's a big scandal that our athletes don't get proper support.

-"It is a scandal that our athletes do not receive adequate economic support and support in representing Albania in international activities.
-I see it as a big scandal and the biggest shamelessness is that when they become successful, our politicians who have done nothing for sports, congratulate them and take credit for the achievements of these sportsmen, it is a scandal.
-It's a very, very big scandal that should be fixed an hour ago, because they represent Albania, raise our national flag and they should be treated as they deserve and not go there with pocket money, it's a very big shame", says Baku.
+"It is a scandal that our athletes do not receive the proper economic support and support in representing Albania in international activities.
+I see it as a great scandal and the greatest shamelessness is that then when they become successful, our politicians who have done nothing for sports congratulate them and take credit for the achievements of these athletes, it is a scandal.
+It is a very, very big scandal that needs to be fixed an hour ago, because they represent Albania, raise our national flag and they need to be treated as they deserve and not go there with pocket money, it is a great shame ," says Baku.

 Sports journalist, Ervin Baku